AdiPat/rios/README.md

-# rios
+# RIOS (Resume Intelligence Orchestration System)

-RIOS (Resume Intelligence Orchestration System) supercharges your tech hiring workflows with a 10x efficiency boost—offering a simple, performant, and pluggable API for scalable talent acquisition. 🔥
+RIOS, or Resume Intelligence Orchestration System, is a Software System invented by The Hackers Playbook to supercharge your tech hiring workflows with a 10x efficiency boost—offering a simple, performant, and pluggable API for scalable talent acquisition. 🔥